lhermann/lukashermann.dev/content/work/print-and-visual-design.md

 ## User Interface Design

 I love user interfaces, good user interfaces that is.
 The thought that somebody else would use an interface I crafted, read the information I organized and navigate a structure I created always filled me with joy.
-There are so many subtle details to a good user interface, the art of presenting information in the clearest way possible, the challenge of guiding users through error states or asynchronous operations, the frustration of observing people using workarounds that you never intended, and finally, the joy of watching others accomplishing their task on an intuitive interface is just like watching a child learning to walk.
+There are so many subtle details to a good user interface: the art of presenting information in the clearest way possible, the challenge of guiding users through error states or asynchronous operations, the frustration of observing people using workarounds that you never intended, and finally, the joy of watching others accomplishing their task on an intuitive interface is just like watching a child learning to walk.

 The first two designs are from my youth when the work was exclusively done for the passion of it.
 The first is a webpage for a LAN party we were organizing with the primary requirement that it needed to look awesome.
 The second was a UI theme for a browser game (yes, remember those?)
 I was playing back in the day called Syndicates.
 I just finished playing the original Call of Duty Modern Warefare and the impressions spilled over somewhat.

 The [Joel Media](https://www.joelmedia.de/) UI was a redesign of a video archive page that was a few years old by that time and saw a good number of monthly users.
 The design went through [several iterations](/img/work/ui-joelmedia-iterations.jpg) which produced a great end result.
 It was my first time creating a user interface with several stakeholders and existing users.
-It motivated me to read up on how the "pros" do it, and just like them, I started by [writing words on paper cards](/img/work/ui-joelmedia-prototyping.jpg) and grouping them by topic.
+It motivated me to read up on how the “pros” do it, and just like them, I started by [writing words on paper cards](/img/work/ui-joelmedia-prototyping.jpg) and grouping them by topic.
 From that we derived our navigation and sitemap, and only then did Adobe Illustrator come to bear.
 It was a great project and taught me a lot.

 The latter three images are from more recent projects.
 The first two are from the prototyping phase of [Ellen4all](https://www.ellen4all.org/), a crowd translation platform.
 The last is from a project connected to my undergraduate thesis.
 I included them not because they are the most pretty, but because of the functional challenge they posed.
 The translation website has since gone through more iterations making it even simpler to use.
 Maybe I will write a separate post about it one day.
 CEMicro is extracting existing functionality from a point of sales software of a big car maker.
 As often the case with such software it has a feature set like a Swiss army knife with the usability of an income tax report.
 Even after boiling it down to as simple an interface as I could come up with the first impression is still daunting.
 But, to my personal joy, the existing users immediately understood how to use it.
 So there is that.